-Being President of any organization can be a daunting task to anyone looking to step up into the role.
+Being President of any organization, especially for a Parent Teacher Organization (PTO) or Parent Teacher Association (PTA), can be a daunting task to anyone looking to step up into the role.

-A clear set of expectations and an outline of duties and responsibilities, or job description, takes away the surprise of unanticipated expectations.
+A clear set of expectations and an outline of duties and responsibilities takes away the surprise of unanticipated expectations.

-In this post, I’ll do a deep dive into what’s really expected from PTO Presidents and what the role looks like…
+I’ll do a deep dive into what’s really expected from school parent group leaders and what the PTO President function actually looks like.

-Not from the perspective of someone who’s never filled the role before, but from someone who’s had experience as PTA President of two different schools, over several years.
+Not from the perspective of someone who’s never filled the role before, but from someone who’s had experience as PTA President of four different schools and 5 separate PTA units, over eight years.

 In addition to laying out what the duties and responsibilities of PTO Presidents are, I’ll also highlight some things that PTO Presidents should not be doing!
 How about that?